 You can structure your inside sales team in such a way that encourages collaboration, for example, you can have one team member who makes introductory calls to determine what the customer needs, and after the first call, you can have an accountant rep take over.
 But in the outside sales process, it relies on one person managing the whole sales process and more independently.

-Benefits of outside sales
+Benefits of Outside Sales

 Spending personalized time with clients in person, can help in making the more invested and make you an effective outside sales representative let us look at some perks duty of outside sales models;